-Celebrating Excellence: Anwar McKinney and Brock Dukes Shine at the 2025 Marshall-Brennan Moot Court Competition
+Celebrating Excellence: Anwar McKenney Jr. and Brock Dukes Shine at the 2025 Marshall-Brennan Moot Court Competition

 This year’s moot court problem centered on the Fourth Amendment—specifically, whether a student’s right to privacy was violated when school officials and a School Resource Officer searched her cell phone without a warrant.
 The case raised timely questions about balancing student privacy rights with school safety policies in an era of digital technology.
 Competitors were tasked with analyzing landmark cases such as New Jersey v.
 T.L.O., Riley v.
 California, and Schneckloth v.
 Bustamonte, applying these precedents to a fictional scenario involving alleged threats, social media posts, and zero-tolerance policies.

-Against this challenging backdrop, Anwar McKinney delivered a stellar performance, earning 1st place overall.
-His commanding presence, persuasive arguments, and mastery of constitutional principles secured him the top honor and the opportunity to represent Louisiana in Washington, D.C. at the national Marshall-Brennan Moot Court Competition.
-This achievement reflects not only Anwar’s dedication but also his ability to think critically and advocate effectively on issues that impact students nationwide.
+Against this challenging backdrop, Anwar & Brock delivered a stellar performance, earning 1st and 4th place overall.
+Their commanding presence, persuasive arguments, and mastery of constitutional principles secured the opportunity to represent Louisiana in Washington, D.C. at the national Marshall-Brennan Moot Court Competition.
+This achievement reflects not only their dedication but also their ability to think critically and advocate effectively on issues that impact students nationwide.

 We commend Anwar and Brock for their hard work, preparation, and commitment to excellence.
 Their success underscores the importance of programs that empower students to engage with real-world legal issues and develop leadership skills that will serve them for a lifetime.

 Congratulations, Anwar and Brock—you have made SULS proud!
-We look forward to cheering Anwar on as he competes on the national stage in Washington, D.C.
+We look forward to cheering both of you as they compete on the national stage in Washington, D.C.

 SULS Foundation